How to Self-Promote Your Music

 When you set out to promote your music, don't try to cover too much ground at once.
 Look at the way larger artists are promoted—they have specific campaigns that promote specific things, such as a new album or a tour.
 Choose one thing to promote, like a new single, a show or a website.

 Once you know what to promote, you will be able to make clear goals for yourself.
 For example, if you want to promote your website, then your goal is to bring traffic to the site.
 With this goal in mind, you'll find it easier to come up with promotion ideas, and you'll be better able to judge the success of your promotions.

 Target the Right Audience

 With your promotional goal in mind, figure out who the right audience for your campaign is.
 If you have a gig coming up, then the channel to reach the right audience for your promotion is the local print publications and radio stations in the town in which your show is happening.
-If you have a limited edition single coming out, your primary audience is your band mailing list, plus the media.
+If you have a limited-edition single coming out, your primary audience is your band mailing list, plus the media.
 Going for the right audience is especially important if you're on a budget.
-Don't waste time and money letting town X knowing about an upcoming show in town Y or a folk magazine about your new hip hop album.
+Don't waste time and money letting town X knowing about an upcoming show in town Y or telling a folk magazine about your new hip hop album.

 Have a Promo Package

 - A short (one page) band bio

 - A CD (a demo recording is OK, or an advance copy of an upcoming release)

 - A package of any press coverage you have had so far (press coverage begets press coverage)

 - Your contact information (make sure to include an email address—people may hesitate to call you)